…that with my soul I love thy daughter and do intend to make her Queen of England.

 After the death of Edward IV in April 1483 and Richard III’s subsequent seizure of King Edward V, Elizabeth Woodville fled with her five daughters to Sanctuary in Westminster Abbey.
 After the disappearance of her two sons, Edward and Richard of Shrewsbury, her eldest daughter Elizabeth of York was considered by some as the rightful heir to the throne, and was becoming a focus for rebellion.
 By March of 1484 Westminster Abbey was under siege and Richard was pressuring Elizabeth Woodville to leave Sanctuary.
 After almost twelve months in sanctuary and probably in fear for her safety, the Queen Dowager struck the best bargain that she could manage, forcing Richard to swear an unprecedented public oath before she would agree to take herself and her daughters out of Sanctuary.

 There has been some speculation that in this bargain, Elizabeth Woodville agreed to a marriage between Elizabeth of York and Richard III.
 During her time in Sanctuary, Elizabeth Woodville had arranged a bethrothal between Margaret Beaufort’s son Henry Tudor and her daughter Elizabeth of York.
 They were still considered betrothed when Elizabeth of York was sent to court under her uncle’s guardianship.
-That Elizabeth Woodville agreed to Richard marrying her daughter is mainly the speculation of modern historians, and for the most part those eager to slander Elizabeth Woodville by claiming she was greedily trying to restore her own position by placing her daughter on the throne.
-There is no evidence for this, and Richard was not actively seeking a new wife at this point.
-Although Anne Neville’s health was beginning to fail, his son Edward, was still alive.
+That Elizabeth Woodville agreed to Richard marrying her daughter is mainly the speculation of modern historians, and some of those eager to slander Elizabeth Woodville by claiming she was greedily trying to restore her own position by placing her daughter on the throne.
+The late David Baldwin too k a more serious approach to it, but there is no real evidence, and Richard was not actively seeking a new wife at this point.
+Although Anne Neville’s health was beginning to fail, his son, Edward, was still alive.
 Sadly he would die only a few weeks later.

 “There may be many other things that are not written in this book and of which it is shameful to speak, but let it not go unsaid that during this Christmas festival, an excessive interest was displayed in singing and dancing and to vain changes of apparel presented to Queen Anne and the Lady Elizabeth, the eldest daughter of the late King, being of similar color and shape: a thing that caused the people to murmur and the nobles and prelates greatly to wonder at, while it was said by many that the King was bent either on the anticipated death of the Queen taking place, or else by means of a divorce, for which he supposed he had quite sufficient grounds, on contracting a marriage with the said Elizabeth.
 For it appeared that in no other way could his kingly power be established, or the hopes of his rival being put an end to.”3